smeucci/dbmm/README.md

     ```

 6. Download the JDBC driver from [LINK](http://dev.mysql.com/downloads/connector/j/) to be able to use Mysql with Matlab.
-   To install it, follow the instruction at [LINK](http://it.mathworks.com/products/database/driver-installation.html).
+   To install it, follow the instruction at [LINK](http://it.mathworks.com/products/database/driver-installation.html) and at [LINK](http://it.mathworks.com/help/database/ug/mysql-jdbc-linux.html).

 7. Other dependencies:
    - Stack LAMP.